jcvdwlt/JC/_posts/2022-12-21-Tolstoys-confessions.markdown

 Conventional vices are celebrated.
 Unique virtues are condemned.

 The belief in undefined “progress” has no substance.
-The duties of everyday life obscures our confusion about ultimate motivations.
+The duties of everyday life obscure our confusion about ultimate motivations.

 Life contains suffering and death.
 Reason alone cannot grant a finite life ultimate meaning.